The64thGamer/cheeseepedia/content/wiki/Guatemala City, Guatemala (Blvd Liberación 6-31, Zona 9).md

 The 3-Stage show appeared to never receive any sort of maintenance for its entire run.
 The only things that were to be done to the show other were a few cosmetic changes from the Cyberamic characters and custom made pieces and giving Chuck E., Helen, and Munch plastic masks.

-The 3-Stage animatronics were finally relocated once again to the  location as a static display piece, Pasqually now wearing a walkaround head.
+The 3-Stage animatronics were finally relocated once again to the Concepcion County, Guatemala (Concepcion County) location as a static display piece, Pasqually now wearing a walkaround head.
 ##History##
 ##Arcade Machines##
 Documented machines before closure.